niki4etoo/niki4etoo/README.md

 ### Hi there 👋

-🔭 I’m currently working on myself.
+🔭 I’m currently working on myself ( as always ).

-🌱 I’m currently learning animations with GSAP, JS, React libs.
+🌱 I’m currently learning animations with GSAP, JS, React and other libraries.

 👯 I’m looking to collaborate on web app projects

 🤔 I’m looking for help with game/web/animations development.

-📫 How to reach me: @niki4etooo, niki4etooo@gmail.com
+📫 How to reach me: @niki4etooo, niki.nanev.94.work@gmail.com

 😄 Pronouns: fika, niki, he/him, you

 ⚡ Fun fact: Two ravens are flying, especially the left.
-Just turn around.
+Just turn around. ( Very stupid joke, please do not laugh )